 The business took a toll on Len Rossi’s marriage.
 Depending on the territories he worked in, it was "feast or famine.”
 He would make a lot of money in one area while nearly starving to death in another.
 However, in 1958, this would all change after moving his family to Nashville, Tennessee.
 His son was going to start school soon, and his wife didn’t want to be traveling all over the country.

 Although he did wrestle throughout the United States and countries like Japan, the south is where Len Rossi became a star.

 At first, it was difficult for people to relate to Len Rossi because he had a “funny” Northeast accent, and few Italians lived in Tennessee.
 He was also relatively straightforward in his in-ring style.
 He wasn’t the flashy, over-the-top character that regularly engaged in free-for-alls common throughout the Tennessee and Alabama territories.

-The fans soon accepted him as one of their own, and he became a prominent babyface and star.
-With a modest, sincere personality and a convincing wrestling style, Rossi got the people’s attention his way.
+The fans soon accepted him as their own, and he became a prominent babyface and star.
+With a modest, sincere personality and a convincing wrestling style, Rossi got the people’s attention.

 When moving to different territories, it took time to become a headliner because of the lack of TV.
 Nowadays, a wrestling star could be born overnight thanks to television and internet exposure.
 Before, you had to work every week to become known to the people.
 Because the wrestling business was very guarded, he found that many tried to dissuade him from staying in certain territories, often feeling their positions were threatened.